 Our nurses are a cornerstone of The Orders of St John Care Trust service and care for our residents.
 Their leadership and contribution exemplify our core principles of respect, dedication and empowerment.

 The social care landscape is changing.
 As we live longer, presenting more complex clinical needs, so it takes a special type of person to work in elderly care.
 Our nurses are positive and cheerful people.
 They are also patient, understanding, empathetic and compassionate, with a true desire to build constructive relationships with residents, genuinely treating them as individuals rather than as a set of symptoms.

-Our nurses make a major difference to the lives of the people we care for, so we know it’s crucial that they are compensated and supported every step of the way, so the rewards for our nurses are great as you can see from the video below.
+Our nurses make a major difference to the lives of the people we care for, so we know it’s crucial that they are compensated and supported every step of the way, so the rewards for our nurses are great as you can see from the video above.